geofmureithi/apalis/README.md

 - Inbuilt concurrency and parallelism.
 - Worker monitoring and graceful shutdown.
 - Ability to painlessly expose tasks and workers via APIs
-- Persisted cron jobs.
+- Persisted cronjobs.
 Pipe your cronjobs to other backends and distribute them.
-- Optional Web interface to help you manage your jobs.
+- Optional Web interface to help you manage your tasks.

-apalis job processing is powered by [`tower::Service`] which means you have access to the [`tower`] middleware.

 apalis has support for: